 And the fax issue only grows when decision-makers consider the alternative – while some UC providers recommend that businesses maintain their POTS just to ensure fax transmission, this can considerably drive up communication costs and stall the transition to an all-IP network.

 Support reliable fax: Intelligent routing from an expert service provider

 As the demand for IP network solutions grow, business leaders simply cannot take a step back.
 Maintaining POTS just for fax transmissions isn’t cost feasible, and as telecommunication service providers continue to replace their copper lines with fiber, the decision to keep POTS may not be an option for very much longer.

 In this way, organizations need a solution that will enable them to take advantage of all the benefits that an all-IP network can offer, while still ensuring that faxes can be reliably sent and received.
 Fax will remain a compliant communication channel, and supporting it within an all-IP network should continue to be a top priority.

-The ideal solution is to use a fax service provider like FaxCore that partners with etherFAX.
-This service is unique, and enables fax calls to be intelligently routed through etherFAX's robust and expansive network of communication carriers.
+The ideal solution is to use a Fax over IP service provider like FaxCore that partners with etherFAX.
+This IP faxing service is unique, and enables fax calls to be intelligently routed through etherFAX’s robust and expansive network of communication carriers.
 In this way, each fax is routed according to the most reliable connection available at the moment of transmission, helping to eliminate the issues seen with VoIP fax transmission.